pepsipu/blog-bikeshed/_posts/2021-10-9-a-serious-critique-of-ncl.md

 ## Conclusion

 There is a clear disconnect between NCL and the expectations of a CTF.
 NCL fails to teach a quarter of what a high school run CTF like angstromCTF or hsCTF could.
-From what I understand, Cyberskyline didn't reach out to a single prominent CTF team, ending up adding bogus categories like password cracking and implemented things like accuracy.
+From what I understand, Cyberskyline didn't reach out to a single prominent CTF team, ending up adding bogus categories like password cracking and implemented scoring factors like accuracy.

+A lot of inspiration can be taken from googleCTF.
+Working with players from top teams like LiveOverflow and Gynvael as well as consulting top teams like DragonSector allowed Google to provide an authentic CTF experience filled with learning opportunity and fantastic challenges.

 I don't think NCL was rushed.
 The infrastructure, although many design decisions raise eyebrows (looking at you, integrated terminals), is clearly well made and much time has been invested in the event.
 It's important that NCL is given the benefit of the doubt, and that running a CTF is hard and mistakes are bound to happen.
 Rather, I hope NCL can grow from where it is right now.

-As always, you can reach out to me at pepsipu@pepsipu.com.
-My team, DiceGang, would be happy to help.
+As always, you can reach out to me at pepsipu@pepsipu.com for comments or concerns.

-- pepsipu
+\- pepsipu